 Some of these tasks are not glamorous, but they are required for the safety of the ship, crew, and equipment.
-This is an average day — which doesn’t include the CO being called multiple times during the night for vessel traffic; the breakdown of equipment and man-hours involved in troubleshooting and fixing it; nor does it include the loss of sleep by engineers being called out to attend to alarms in the middle of the night.
+This is an average day – which doesn’t include the CO being called multiple times during the night for vessel traffic or the breakdown of equipment and man-hours involved in troubleshooting and fixing it, nor does it include the loss of sleep by engineers being called out to attend to alarms in the middle of the night.

 The only thing we can really count on is that tomorrow will still feel like Tuesday.